What do an epic blizzard and six ice-skating bottles of Fresca have in common?

 One frigid day in the winter of 1967.

-In one of the more ironic twists of fate in the history of The Coca-Cola Company, the introduction of Fresca in New York City was an event to remember.
+In one of the more ironic twists of fate in the history of The

 Fresca was initially introduced in test markets across the U.S. as early as 1964.
 The low-calorie, citrus-flavored soft drink was positioned both as a mixer and a refreshing sparkling beverage as an alternative to bottled waters and seltzers.
 After a series of successful pilots in select cities, Fresca was ready for the big time.
 And that could only mean New York.

 The elaborate launch plans included taking over the iconic Four Seasons Restaurant.
 (For a great read, check out Ten Restaurants that Changed America, which gives a great history of the eatery.)
 Opened in 1959 in the architecturally acclaimed Seagram’s building, the space was designed by Ludwig Mies van der Rohe and Philip Johnson.
 The Four Seasons décor and cuisine were both considered groundbreaking at the time.
 One of its signature features was a tremendous water fountain in the middle of the restaurant.
 Works by prominent artists graced the walls, and the menu was one of the first in the country to feature seasonal ingredients.
-The Coca-Cola Company considered the Four Seasons to be the ideal venue to unveil its newest product.
+The

 The Four Seasons bar staff even created 10 cocktails printed into a guidebook the public could order to try at home.
 And the company hired Mitch Miller and his band to record the “Blizzard Theme” for the national rollout.